FIU HONORS COLLEGE

 COVID-19 PROGRAM RULES AND SPANISH LAW

-The Honors College France Study Abroad Program COVID rules below are based on French laws effective 01 August 2021.
+The Honors College España Study Abroad Program COVID rules below are based on Spanish laws effective 01 February 2022.
 By enrolling in the class, program participants attest that they have read and understood these requirements, and are individually responsible for following them.
-Inability to complete program activities due to individual failure to comply with French regulations or program guidelines, is not a justifiable excuse and may negatively impact their final grade.
+Inability to complete program activities due to individual failure to comply with Spanish regulations or program guidelines, is not a justifiable excuse and may negatively impact their final grade.

 Note that this is a summary of current Spanish COVID regulations and should not be interpreted as an exhaustive or final list.
 Rules may evolve in response to changes in Spanish law or other institutional policies.
 Program participants are responsible for keeping up with individual requirements regarding COVID protocols before departure.
 FIU Faculty and staff are not responsible for cancellations or changes that may occur abroad as a result of COVID responses or regulations.